relet/python-remotestorage/README.md

 * <permissions> is a permissions string such as 'r' or 'rw'

 If during a request the corresponding md5 hash is found in the file, access is granted and a token or code is provided to the client.

+IMPORTANT: The current implementation does not re-verify that the user permits access after the initial accreditation, nor does it set a cookie to verify that it is still the same user doing the requests.

 rs.py
 =====